puavo-org/puavo-standalone/README.md

 For remote machines you must create your own inventory file.

-You are lazy you can just do this
+If you are lazy you can just do this like [other cool kids](http://curlpipesh.tumblr.com/)

-    wget -qO - https://github.com/opinsys/puavo-standalone/raw/master/setup.sh | sudo sh
+    wget -qO- https://github.com/opinsys/puavo-standalone/raw/master/setup.sh | sudo sh

 It will install Ansible, clone this repository and apply the rules for localhost.